zZhiG/RLPD-PyTorch/README.md

 For a more detailed description, you can read the original paper and source code.

+If this is helpful to you, could you give me a star :star:.

 ## Quick start
 You can use the default configuration by running the ```train.py``` directly.
 Of course, you can also change the configuration manually.
 ```